Skip to contents

 show_reason

 Logical (length 1).
-Should there be a reason column that shows the reasons for inconsistencies (and NA for consistent values)?
+Should there be a reason column that shows the reasons for inconsistencies and "Passed all" for consistent values?
 Default is FALSE.
+See below for reference.

 rounding, threshold, symmetric, tolerance